-THE SCOTT TYLER BERGNER PRIZE FUND was established in 1978 by Mr. and Mrs. Carsten Retrum in memory of Scott Tyler Bergner, son of Susan Retrum Bergner, Class of 1969, and Jeffrey T. Bergner, Class of 1969.
+THE SCOTT TYLER BERGNER PRIZE was established in 1978 by Mr. and Mrs. Carsten Retrum in memory of Scott Tyler Bergner, son of Susan Retrum Bergner, Class of 1969, and Jeffrey T. Bergner, Class of 1969.
 The prize is awarded each year to a member of the senior class who has an outstanding academic record and who has demonstrated excellence of thought and character.
-The prize will be used to further the pursuit of excellence.